jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In Nature, there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's is a small change.
 While each product is different technologically, they still do the same job.
-Someone with a DVD player still needs to rent movies from Blockbuster.
-Someone steering an SUV is again driving to their destination.
+While DVDs are better than VHS tapes, a person still needs to rent movies from Blockbuster.
+Someone steering an SUV has a nicer ride than a sedan, but is still driving on the same traffic filled road.
 These users may have more style and features, but all things considered, they have the same powers and are thus identical cyborgs.
 The point is, a brand new technology doesn't start a political battle.
 The Death Star isn't fired up, so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.